Words by: Lexis & Dr.Love

 Classic Garage undertones are still being felt in the present underground music landscape with the new wave of artists like SBTKRT, Jacques Greene, Disclosure, CRST, Falty DL, Mosca, Preditah and tons of others all paying homage to the roots of UKG.

 Important Note: The history of UK Garage recap is an evolutive project which we continue to add to and will keep on improving.
+(If you have some feedback, feel free to let us know and we’ll make this the best article we can!)
 The focus here is about the music itself and a little bit less about the legendary clubs, radio DJ’s, pirate radio stations, etc… Those are also interesting subjects but we had 20+ years of music to cover so we focused on that.
 And yes, we are aware that we might have missed a few anthems here and there….

 1978-1987: Paradise Garage